 Plaque buildup (atherosclerosis) can naturally occur on the inside of the arteries that supply blood to the heart and brain.
-You can help slow this plaque buildup by eating heart-healthy foods such as lean meats, fruits, vegetables, and whole grains.
+You can help slow this plaque buildup by eating heart-healthy foods such as lean meats, fruits, vegetables, improve nutrition and whole grains.
 A healthy diet can also help lower cholesterol, high blood pressure, and prevent heart disease and stroke.

 Help for managing underweight or poor nutrition